 NAU Global Ambassadors

 Make the most of your international experience by becoming an NAU Global Ambassador.
 Global Ambassadors are NAU students who have studied abroad for a summer, semester, or year, and who would like the opportunity to stay connected to their international experience.
-You can participate in e-advising, information sessions, classroom presentations, and pre-departure orientations and encourage others to "take the plunge" and study abroad!
+You can participate in a variety of activities to help make a difference and encourage others to study abroad!
 At the same time, you will gain valuable communication skills and have a great volunteer experience to add to your resume.
 Interested?
-Contact Mr. Jayson Blunt at firstname.lastname@example.org.
+Contact Mikaela Terry at Mikaela.Terry@nau.edu.